awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-user.md

 **Note**
 This procedure uses the **Simple execution** mode\.
 However, you can alternatively choose **Rate control** or **Manual execution** and run the automation as the current authenticated user\.

 1. In the **Input parameters** section, specify the required inputs\.
-To run the automation as the current authenticated user, do not specify an IAM service role for the value AutomationAssumeRole\.
+To run the automation as the current authenticated user, don't specify an IAM service role for the value AutomationAssumeRole\.

 1. Choose **Execute**\.
 The console displays the status of the automation\.